Two Florists Working

 Both methods get you to the same net cash flow number, but they show it differently and need different info to get there.

-Step 4: Prepare your investing cash flow
+Step 4: Add investing cash flow

-Step 5: Prepare your financing cash flow
+Step 5: Add financing cash flow

 Step 6: Calculate total net cash flow

-Combine your net cash flows from operating, investing, and financing activities together to see your total cash movement.
+Combine net cash flows from operating, investing, and financing activities together to see your total cash movement.

-Step 7: Check your cash balances
+Step 7: Reconcile balances

 {{first-banner}}